JoshuaBaert/upKeep/README.md

-This is to showcase my abilitys anyone is welcome to check my code out
+This is to showcase my abilities anyone is welcome to check my code out